Jacob Stallings Player Props: Marlins vs. Cardinals

 Cardinals Pitching Rankings

-- The Cardinals pitching staff ranks 24th in the league with a collective 8.2 strikeouts per nine innings.
+- The Cardinals pitching staff is 24th in the league with a collective 8.2 strikeouts per nine innings.

-- The Cardinals have a 4.51 team ERA that ranks 22nd among all MLB pitching staffs.
+- The Cardinals have the 25th-ranked team ERA across all league pitching staffs (4.60).

-- The Cardinals surrender the second-fewest home runs in baseball (82 total, one per game).
+- The Cardinals give up the second-fewest home runs in baseball (84 total, one per game).

-- Wainwright (3-3) gets the starting nod for the Cardinals in his 11th start of the season.
-He has a 7.45 ERA in 48 1/3 innings pitched, with 25 strikeouts.
+- Liberatore makes the start for the Cardinals, his eighth of the season.
+He is 1-3 with a 5.68 ERA and 22 strikeouts in 31 2/3 innings pitched.

-- In his most recent time out on Thursday, the right-hander threw 1 2/3 innings against the Houston Astros, allowing six earned runs while surrendering six hits.
+- In his last outing on Sunday against the New York Yankees, the left-hander went 4 1/3 innings, giving up three earned runs while surrendering seven hits.

-- The 41-year-old has put up an ERA of 7.45, with 4.7 strikeouts per nine innings, in 10 games this season.
-Opponents are hitting .358 against him.
+- In eight games this season, the 23-year-old has a 5.68 ERA and 6.3 strikeouts per nine innings, while allowing a batting average of .299 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.